 country according to circumstances.

-It is the great paradox of this campaign that
+It is the great paradox of this campaign that this

-the people still further to the requirements of
+people still further to the requirements of

 capitalism, is being represented as the ”left wing”